Inpatient and Outpatient Surgical Services

 This innovative, minimally invasive approach offers patients numerous advantages over traditional open surgery.
 Ask your surgeon if your procedure can be done with robotic-assisted surgery.

-If you need surgery, WCH Surgical Associates, part of the Wooster Community Hospital Health System, provides excellent quality care for all your general and vascular surgical needs.
+If you need surgery, WCH Surgical Associates, is part of Bloomington Medical Services, LLC and an affiliate of Wooster Community Hospital Health System, provides excellent quality care for all your general and vascular surgical needs.

-Wooster Plastic and Reconstructive Surgery, also an affiliated provider of the Wooster Community Hospital Health System, specializes in cosmetic and reconstructive services to help you look, function, and feel your best.
+Wooster Plastic and Reconstructive Surgery, is part of Bloomington Medical Services, LLC and an affiliate of Wooster Community Hospital Health System, specializes in cosmetic and reconstructive services to help you look, function, and feel your best.

 If you’re having a surgery at Wooster Community Hospital, you’ve probably got some questions.
 We’ve collected a few of the most common ones here to help you get prepared.